Rafostar/playercast/README.md

 sudo npm install -g playercast
 ```
 Requires one of the supported media players to work.<br>
-Currently only MPV player is supported.
-VLC support is planned for the future.
+Currently MPV and VLC players are supported.

 ## Usage
 The application can be used from terminal with: